Subrecipient Monitoring Guidance

 The relevant Central Office, in close consultation with the PI and department/local level managing unit and school, will then draft and issue the subaward and serve as the point of contact for any negotiation with the subrecipient.

-The annual assessment includes the following:
+An assessment includes the following:

-Review financial and audit reports
+Review of financial and audit reports